 I have read many arguments favoring buying as opposed to renting a home so far:

 1. Renting is throwing money away – After 15 years of renting I can still consider buying a new home and will have more money in home equity as I will buy a newer home 15 years from now.

 2. Home prices will appreciate – I factored in $150K toward this appreciation in my calculation; it still shows renting is better.

-Conclusion: Financially, for my situation, renting is by far a better option.
+Conclusion: Financially, in my situation, renting is by far a better option.

-Clearly, I couldn’t convince myself to start looking for a new home.
-When I showed this calculation to my wife, she brought up a few good points which I was not able to counter argue.
+I couldn’t convince myself to start looking for a new home.
+When I showed this calculation to my wife, she brought up a few good points which I was not able to counter-argue.

 1. Didn’t we all dream of owning a dream home during childhood?
 Yes, a beautiful bungalow on the beach with coconut trees.
 A swimming pool in the backyard.
 A garden with flowering plants and a section for fresh produce and herbs.

 2. Owning a home enhances social status.
 It is not true for me and may not be true for you, but my wife feels that way and others may agree.
-In order to socialize with successful and established people, perhaps we need to have our own home or.
-Otherwise we may be considered outclassed.
+To socialize with successful and established people, perhaps we need to have our own home or.
+Otherwise, we may be considered outclassed.

 3. Renters live with restrictions.
 I agree with this 100%.
 We can’t even put a nail in the wall without asking the owner.
 We can’t alter anything, including the landscape on a rented property.
 We don’t own the space, as simple as it sounds!